Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - Solder the lower parts: diodes, resistors, level shifters, push buttons, JST connector, microswitches, capacitor, Pi Pico and DC-DC converter. **Pi Pico must be mandatorily soldered at the castellated holes, without pin headers or spacer, directly on the PCB**, levels shifters and DC-DC converters can be soldered with male pin headers.
 - Solder the display **by ensuring to have enough clearance to slide the SD card above the Pi Pico**.
 Best is to use female pin headers to secure the distance between display and main PCB but the default pins are long enough if you solder them just showing out of the back PCB surface.
+- Trim the pin connectors from the back side of PCB.
 - At this step, flash the Pi Pico and verify that the device boots and the display works.
-- Solder the JST connectors to the tiny adapter board (INPUT and NORMAL OUT if you use a cable similar to the default sensor one) or just bend the pins of a female JST connector and plug it into the JST extension cable.
+- Solder the JST connectors to the [tiny adapter board](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/PCB/Sensor%20to%20PCB%20adapter%20board) (INPUT and NORMAL OUT if you use a cable similar to the default sensor one linked in **Parts**) or just bend straight the pins of a female JST connector and plug it into the JST extension cable to inverse its gender.
-- Trim the AA battery holder ON/OFF switch and place it in On position, solder the battery terminals.
+- Trim the AA battery holder ON/OFF switch and place it in ON position, solder the battery terminals.
 - Glue the Battery holder behing the pushbuttons (it will act as a grip) and the camera shell behind the display.
-Use double sided tape or hotglue in order to allow reversing the mod if necessary.
+Use double sided tape or dots of hotglue in order to allow reversing the mod and get back your camera shell if necessary.
 - Connect the sensor to the extension cable or adapter board (beware of the polarity), place fresh AA batteries and enjoy your Dashboy Camera !

 # Link to the board with a spare JST connector and a JST extension cable